-Distillation control has been extensively studied over the last 60 years, and most of the dos and don'ts presented in this paper can be found in the existing literature.
-In particular, the excellent book by Rademaker et. al. (1975) contains a lot of useful recommendations and insights.
-The problem for the "user" (the engineer) is to find her (or his) way through a bewildering literature (to which I also have made contributions).
-Important issues (and decisions) that need to be addressed by the engineer are related to the following three problems:
+Distillation control has been extensively studied over the last 60 years, and most (if not all) of the dos and numerous contributions).
+Typical issues (and decisions) that need to be addressed by the engineer include:

+Rademaker et. al. (1975) contains a lot of useful recommendations and insights.
+The problem for the

+"user" (the engineer) is to find her (or his) way through a bewildering literature (to which I also have made

-\ Corresponding author.
+Corresponding author.
 E-mail: skoge@chemeng.ntnu.no; Fax: +47-7359-4080; Phone: +47-7359-4154

-- The configuration problem: How should pressure and level be controlled, and more specifically, what is the "configuration" defined as the two remaining degrees of freedom, after having closed the pressure and level loops?
-For example, should one use the standard LV-configuration (Figure 1), where condensation flow VT controls pressure p, distillate flow D controls condenser level and bottoms flow B controls reboiler level, such that reflux L and boilup V remain as degrees of freedom for composition control.
-Alternatively, should one use a "material balance" configuration (DV, LB), a ratio configuration (L/D V; L/D V/B, etc.) or maybe even the seemingly "unworkable" DB-configuration? - 2.
-The temperature control problem: Should one close a temperature loop, and where should the temperature sensor be located? - 3.
-The composition control problem (primary controlled variables): Should two, one or no compositions be controlled?
+The "configuration" problem: How should condenser and reboiler level be controlled, or more specifically, what are the two remaining degrees of freedom after the pressure and level loops have been closed?

+For example, should one use the standard LV-configuration, a "material balance" configuration (DV, LB), a ratio configuration (L/D V; L/D V/B, etc.) - or maybe even the seemingly "unworkable" DB-configuration?

+The temperature control problem: Should one close a temperature loop, and where should the temperature sensor be located?

+Composition control (primary controlled variables): Should two, one or no compositions be controlled?